BSc (Hons) Physics

 Deals with more advanced treatments of core physics, such as: Advanced Electromagnetism; Laser Physics; Quantum Concepts; and Solid State Physics.
 Students can choose from specialist topics including Optical Sensing and Optoelectronics.

-- Highers AAAB or ABBBB (including Physics or Mathematics at A)
+- Highers ABBB (including Physics or Mathematics both at B)

-- A-Levels BBC (including Physics and Mathematics BB)
+- A-Levels BCC - BBB (including Physics and Mathematics with one at B)

 - HNC B in graded unit (in relevant HNC)